-- The Finance Committee meets four times a year to review financial operations. - The Facilities Committee meets three times a year to review IT and building facilities. - The Development Committee meets three times a year to review development and funding opportunities. - The Day School Sixth Form Committee meets at least once per term to review governance of the School. - The Higher Education Committee meets at least once per term to review all HE Programme - The EDI Committee meets at least once per term to review our EDI initiatives.
+- The Compliance and Risk Management Committee meets three times a year to review the institution's approach and response to risk and compliance. - The Finance and Audit Committee meets four times a year to review financial operations. - The Nominations and Remuneration Committee meets twice a year to review recruitment and succession within the Board of Trustees and the remuneration of senior positions. - The Welfare, Safeguarding and Health and Safety Committee meets three times a year to review institutional safeguarding and health and safety. - The Day School Sixth Form Committee meets at least once per term to review governance of the School. - The Higher Education Committee meets at least once per term to review all HE Programme